simeonkr/HaGL/doc/Overview.md

 of a shader variable and cannot easily be expressed as a composition of built-in functions.
-For example, to draw the Mandelbrot set, we need to iterate a function a certain number of times on the value of a `FragExpr` representing a given pixel.
+For example, to draw the Mandelbrot set, we need to iterate a function a certain number of times on the value of a `FragExpr` representing a given fragment (pixel).
 In GLSL, we could write a loop; the Haskell equivalent would be to write a tail-recursive function of the form

 ```
 f x1 x2 ... = cond c b (f y1 y2 ...)